|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Think of grenadine the way you might consider simple syrup and sour mix.
 All of these sweeteners are essential to a well-stocked bar.
-If you want to make popular drinks such as the tequila sunrise, Shirley Temple, and countless others, you will need a bottle of grenadine.
+If you want to make popular drinks such as the tequila sunrise, Shirley Temple (or its alcoholic counterpart, the dirty Shirley), and countless others, you will need a bottle of grenadine.

 Just like most cocktail mixers, grenadine is better when made from scratch.
 You will also find that it can save money in comparison to store-bought brands, especially if you buy pomegranate juice regularly and have it on hand.